bilal-fazlani/commanddotnet/docs/GettingStarted/getting-started-500-interceptors.md

 Interceptors are methods that wrap the execution of a command.

-An intercepter must define an InterceptorExecutionDelegate paramenter and can include options, [argument models](../Arguments/argument-models.md) and [resolvable parameters](../Extensibility/parameter-resolvers.md)
+An intercepter must define an InterceptorExecutionDelegate parameter and can include options, [argument models](../Arguments/argument-models.md) and [resolvable parameters](../Extensibility/parameter-resolvers.md)

 Defining options in interceptor options makes it easy to define options where they are used.